-You are now beginning to live the Christian life, which isn’t a standard of performance or a code of ethics, but a vital personal relationship with a loving God.
-Just as our relationship with God is totally dependent on what God has done through Jesus Christ, so the power to live a dynamic Christian life also comes totally from God.
-Through your new identity in Christ, you have all the potential you need to live as a new creation in Christ (Ephesians 3:16-21).
+The Christian life isn’t a standard of performance or a code of ethics; it’s a vital personal relationship with a loving God.
+Our reconciliation with God is totally dependent on what God has done through Jesus Christ; in the same way, the ability to live a dynamic Christian life also comes totally from God.
+Because we are united to Christ through the Holy Spirit’s indwelling, we have all we need to live as a new creation in Christ (Ephesians 3:16-21).
 But to live according to our new identity in Christ, we must continually live in the power of the Spirit by faith.

 The Holy Spirit is God.

-The Holy Spirit came to dwell in you.
+The Holy Spirit came to dwell in us.

 The Holy Spirit came to convict the world of sin and justice.

-The Holy Spirit came to lead you into the truth.
+The Holy Spirit came to lead us into the truth.

 The Holy Spirit came to glorify Christ.

-The Holy Spirit confirms your relationship with God.
+The Holy Spirit confirms our relationship with God.

-The Holy Spirit is the source of Christ-like qualities in your life.
+The Holy Spirit is the source of Christ-like qualities in our life.

 Not all Christians experience the Holy Spirit’s power.

-Although the Holy Spirit lives within all Christians, not all Christians are filled or directed and empowered by the Holy Spirit.
+Although the Holy Spirit lives within all Christians, not all Christians are filled (directed and empowered) by the Holy Spirit.
 The Bible tells us there are three kinds of people in the world — the natural, the spiritual, and the carnal.

-- The natural person - Those who have not trusted Christ’s death to pay for their sins and therefore Christ does not live in them (see 1 Corinthians 2:14).
-The natural person directs his or her own life and sits in control.
+- The natural person—These persons have not yet trusted Christ’s death to pay for their sins.
+Therefore, Christ does not yet live in them (see 1 Corinthians 2:14).
+Natural persons direct their own life, since they have not yet recognized Jesus as Lord.

-The abundant Christian life is the Christ-directed life by which Christ lives His life in and through you in the power of the Holy Spirit.
-You can be filled with the Holy Spirit only by faith, by trusting God to produce in you the fruitful life he has promised as we live for him.
+The abundant Christian life is the Christ-directed life by which Christ lives his life in and through us in the power of the Holy Spirit.
+We can be filled with the Holy Spirit by trusting God to produce in us the fruitful life he has promised as we live for him.

 Also read Hebrews 10:1-25.
-Remember the three factors involved in confession:
+Remember the three steps involved in confession:

 - Agree with God that you have sinned and reaffirm your decision to life fully for him.

-- Thank God that He has already forgiven you because of Christ’s death on the cross.
+- Thank God that he has already forgiven you because of Christ’s death on the cross.

 - Trust God to change your wrong attitudes and actions.

-Inhale -- Claim by faith the fullness of the Spirit in your life.
+Inhale—Claim by faith the fullness of the Spirit.

 - Surrender the control of your life to Christ.

-- Trust that He now directs and empowers you.
+- Trust that he now directs and empowers you as you obey.

-The Holy Spirit is the power source of the Christian life.
-As you trust Jesus Christ, God’s Spirit will produce his character within you and empower you to be His witness.
+The Holy Spirit enables us to obey God in his strength rather than our own.
+As we trust Jesus Christ, God’s Spirit will produce his character within us and empower us to be his witnesses.

 You can respond to the questions below to journey with a mentor and receive prayer.
 You’ll be able to talk through what you have learned.